John Ruddy sponsored by:

 His Everton debut came in February 2006, after 'keeper Iain Turner - deputising due to injuries to Richard Wright and Nigel Martyn - was sent off in the ninth minute for handball outside his area against Blackburn Rovers at Goodison Park.
 Ruddy replaced James McFadden and went on to keep a clean sheet as they beat Rovers 1-0.

 The 6ft 4in stopper spent the end of the 2008-09 season on loan at Crewe Alexandra and made 19 appearances in League One.
-Last season Ruddy was on loan at Scottish Premier League side Motherwell, who finished fifth.
+He also had a spell on loan at Scottish Premier League side Motherwell, who finished fifth.
 He made 37 appearances there, including the goalless draws against both Celtic and Rangers.

 Ruddy missed only one game for the Canaries in their 2010-11 promotion-winning season.